SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 Tool leveling was added by an addon, it was never part of the base mod.
 The mod is not updated to 1.16+, as its main developer is no longer active.
 The current Tinkers' Construct team has no plans to update the mod, but we expect another author will update it in the near future.
 If you are interested in the idea, a couple of our developers have ideas for tool leveling we are willing to discuss [on our Discord](https://discord.gg/njGrvuh)

-## Where did shovels go?

-Shovels were replaced by the pickadze and the mattock, both of which can break dirt blocks but have an extra feature on top.
-Since the mattock was in the mod as effectively a stronger shovel, the shovel felt out of place.
-Rather than making up some arbitrary ability to justify shovels, we opted to remove the shovel in favor of shovel alternatives.
-If you really want a tool that looks like a big spoon, consider the excavator.

-No, we do not need to have shovels just because vanilla does, we can make our own design choices.
-And no, this is not up for debate.
-Dislike that there are no shovels?
-Write an addon that adds shovels [like we did](/projects/#tinkers-things) (to show how addons are done).

 ## Why did you ruin slime boots?

 Slime boots are not ruined.
 Firstly, while at first glance it may appear they are gated behind the end, you can get the bouncy modifier for your plate or travelers boots as early as the nether.
 Secondly, while the boot physics are a bit different than before, the primary reason for the change was to prevent bugs with infinite momentum that existed both on 1.12 and with new 1.16 features such as dolphins grace.